Arene’s recommendations on the use of artificial intelligence for universities of applied sciences

 Students at universities of applied sciences are encouraged to use artificial intelligence in order to develop their own working life skills.

-- Adopt: Use artificial intelligence skillfully as an assistant and support in learning.
+- Adopt: Use artificial intelligence skilfully as an assistant and support in learning

 - Provide feedback: Discuss and give feedback on the success of AI use to the teacher.

-- Report: Quickly on errors and problems related to the use of artificial intelligence in teaching.
+- Report: Quickly report any errors and problems related to the use of artificial intelligence in teaching.

 Introduction to recommendations

-The development of generative artificial intelligence has progressed considerably in recent years.
-Today, generative artificial intelligence can already produce credible images, videos, sound and text that approaches human-made works.
+These recommendations concern the use of generative artificial intelligence, which has made considerable progress in recent years.
+Today, generative artificial intelligence can produce credible images, videos, sound and text that approaches human-made works.
 In the future, generative artificial intelligence will develop further, and its areas of use will expand significantly.
-In the future, generative artificial intelligence will be able to create more complex and realistic images, videos, sound and text.
-This will enable, for example, the development of better virtual reality and virtual environments that are increasingly realistic.
-In addition, generative artificial intelligence will enable bet-ter personal assistance through dialogue interaction in the future.
-For example, voice-based virtual assistants will be able to answer increasingly complex questions and produce better and more personalized answers.
-Similarly, generative artificial intelligence will enable better and faster development and provision of the most accessible services through multilingualism.
+This enables, for example, the development of individual learning environments and the production of accessible materials and ser-vices that adapt to individual needs, for example through multilingualism.
+In addition, generative artificial intelligence enables better personal assistance through dialogue interaction in the future.
+For example, voice-controlled virtual assistants respond to increasingly complex questions and provide in-dividual responses.

 The role of universities of applied sciences in ensuring working life competence